TimJentzsch/grade-calculator/README.md

 ## Current Features

-- Calculation grades and credits for module areas and curriculum
+- Calculation of grades and credits for module areas and curriculum
 - Calculation of best and worst possible grades
 - Support for ungraded and differently weighted modules
 - Loading and saving of curriculums